JensRantil/jensrantil.github.io/content/posts/2023-11-07_simplicity-toolkit-programming-part-1/index.md

 It talks about how trying to hold as little mutable state in your head as you possibly can.

-[state-engineer]: {{< ref "/posts/2013-11-18_lifecycles-and-states.md" >}}
+[state-engineer]: {{< relref "/posts/2013-11-18_lifecycles-and-states.md" >}}

 ## Startup over runtime

 [I'm a State Engineer.
-Are you, too?][state-engineer] also talked about prefering doing more things at startup than at runtime.
+Are you, too?][state-engineer] also talked about preferring doing more things at startup than at runtime.
 The more complexity that can be done at startup than after my HTTP service is in service, the less likely bugs will happen when servicing requests.
 I happily crash my application on startup before it is in service.